JoshyTM123/JoshyTM123/README.md

 - 👋 Hi, I’m @JoshyTM123
 - 👀 I’m interested in Games Design :)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning that GitHub is painful to use :)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on :)
-- 📫 How to reach me ...
+- 📫 How to reach me :)
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: :)
 - ⚡ Fun fact: Hello :D

 <!---